Francesco601/Multilevel-Feedback-Queue/README.md

   - If a job uses up an entire time slice or quantum while running, itspriority is ***reduced*** (i.e, it moves down one queue).
   - If a job gives up the CPU before the time slice is up, it stays at the same priority level.

-Let's think about a somewhat co mplicated example to see how MLFQ tries to approximate SJF.
+Let's think about a somewhat complicated example to see how MLFQ tries to approximate SJF.
 In this example, there are two jobs: A, which is a long-running CPU intensive job, and B, which is a short-running interactive job.
 Assume A has been running for some time, and then B arrives.
 What will happen?
 A is running along in the lowest prioirty queue (as would any long-running CPU-intensive jobs); B arrives, say, at time T=100, and thus is inserted into the highest queue.
 Since its run time is short
 (only say 20ms), B completes before reaching the bottom queue, in two time slices; then A resumes running (at low priority).